kjabary1/Notes/interview-study-notes-for-security-engineering.md

 	- Allows remote communication with hosts.

 - ARP
+	- Address Resolution Protocol is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a 	given internet layer address, typically an IPv4 address.
 	- Who is 0.0.0.0?
 Tell 0.0.0.1.
 	- Linking IP address to MAC, Looks at cache first.

 - DHCP
+	- Dynamic Host Configuration Protocol
 	- (67, 68) (546, 547)
 	- Dynamic (leases IP address, not persistent).
 	- Automatic (leases IP address and remembers MAC and IP pairing in a table).
 	- Manual (static IP set by administrator).

 - IRC
+	- Internet Relay Chat
 	- Understand use by hackers (botnets).

 - FTP/SFTP
 	- (21, 22)

 - RPC
+	- Remote procedure call
 	- Predefined set of tasks that remote clients can execute.
 	- Used inside orgs.